 We used the contrast between males from high-recombination strains and males from low-recombination strains to identify features of the recombination landscape associated with evolutionary transitions in the genome-wide recombination rate.
 We considered proportions of bivalents with different numbers of crossovers, double-strand breaks, SC length, and crossover positions, including crossover interference.

 Ninety-six percent of single bivalents in our pooled dataset (n = 34,982) have either one or two MLH foci (Figure 3).
 The proportions of single-focus (1CO) bivalents vs. double-focus (2CO) bivalents distinguish high-recombination strains from low-recombination strains (Figure 3).
-High-recombination strains are enriched for 2CO bivalents at the expense of 1CO bivalents: proportions of 2CO bivalents are 0.33 in musculusSKIVE, 0.44 in musculusPWD, and 0.53 in molossinusMSM (Figure 3).
+High-recombination strains are enriched for 2CO bivalents at the expense of 1CO bivalents: proportions of 2CO bivalents are 0.33 in musculusSKIVE, 0.44 in musculusPWD, and 0.53 in molossinusMSM (SUP Figure 3).
 Following patterns in the genome-wide recombination rate, male musculusPWD and male molossinusMSM have 2CO proportions that are more similar to each other than to strains from their own subspecies (chi-square tests; musculusPWD vs. musculusKAZ: p = 3.1510^{-33}; molossinusMSM vs. molossinusMOLF: p = 4.7210^{-13}).
 These results demonstrate that evolution of the genome-wide recombination rate reflects changes in crossover number on multiple bivalents.

 To begin to localize evolution of genome-wide recombination rate to steps of the recombination pathway, we counted DMC1 foci in prophase spermatocytes as markers for double-strand breaks (DSBs).
 DMC1 foci were counted in a total of 76 early zygotene and 76 late zygotene spermatocytes from three low-recombination strains (musculusKAZ , domesticusWSB , and domesticusG) and two high-recombination strains (musculusPWD and molossinusMSM).
 High-recombination strains have significantly more DMC1 foci than low-recombination strains in early zygotene cells (t-test; p < 10^{-6}).
 In contrast, the two strain groups do not differ in DMC1 foci in late zygotene cells (t-test; p = 0.66).
 Since DSBs are repaired as either COs or non-crossovers (NCOs), the ratio of MLH1 foci to DMC1 foci can be used to estimate the proportion of DSBs designated as COs.
 High-recombination and low-recombination strains do not differ in the MLH1/DMC1 ratio, whether DMC1 foci were counted in early zygotene cells or late zygotene cells (t-test; p > 0.05).
 These results raise the possibility that the evolution of genome-wide recombination rate is primarily determined by processes that precede the CO/NCO decision.